 Maintaining fire-fighting and protection equipment.
 Maintaining safety and emergency procedures for the retirement village.
 Cleaning, maintenance, repairs and replacements of and to the community facilities.
 Pest control and treatment for property owned by the operator.
 Engaging staff and contractors for the operation of the retirement village, which may include a village manager, cleaning, maintenance and security personnel, personal care and nursing personnel and/or relief personnel.
 Arranging for administrative, book-keeping, accounting and legal services necessary for the operation of the retirement village.
 Maintaining any licences required in relation to the retirement village and otherwise complying with all applicable laws.
 Paying operating costs in connection with the ownership and operation of the retirement village.
 Maintaining insurances relating to the retirement village, whether required by legislation, contemplated by a residence contract or otherwise deemed appropriate by the scheme operator.
 Various other general services budgeted from time to time.
-The General Services are provided subject to the scheme operator or its nominee remaining appointed as the caretaker and body corporate manager for the community titles scheme for the village from time to time.
-7.2 Are optional personal services provided or made available to residents on a user-pays basis? ☐ Yes ⊠ No 7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)? ☐ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number) ☐ Yes, home care is provided in association with an Approved Provider ☒ No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
+7.2 Are optional personal services provided or made available to residents on a user-pays basis? □ Yes ⊠ No 7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)?
+Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number) Yes, home care is provided in association with an Approved Provider No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
 These home care services are not covered by the Retirement Villages Act 1999 (Qld).
-Residents can choose their own approved Home Care Provider and are not obliged to use the retirement village provider, if one is offered.
-Part 8 - Security and en nergency systems 8.1 Does the village have a security system? ⊠ Yes □ No
+Residents can choose the the retirement village pr neir own approved Home Care Provider and are not obliged to use ovider, if one is offered.
+Part 8 - Security and em nergency systems 8.1 Does the village have a security system? 🖾 Yes 🗌 No